Vince Markovchick, M.D.

 Thomas Gottlieb, M.D.

-Vice President/Treasurer of HCAC Foundation and Board member of HCAC
+Vice President/Treasurer of HCAC Foundation, Past President of HCACF

 Dr. Tom Gottlieb has 48 years experience in health care and was trained as a biochemist at the University of Colorado Boulder and as a physician at the University of Colorado Health Sciences Center (UCHSC) in Denver.
 He worked in the Public Health Service (Indian Health Service), University of Colorado Division of Clinical Pharmacology, Denver Neighborhood Health Center (medical director), and private practice (Internal Medicine) in West Denver.
 His experiences include directorship of the Lutheran Medical Center Joint Venture (an Accountable Care Organization), a founder and medical director of a primary care group, New West Physicians, and founder and president of Denver Oncology Consortium.
 He practiced evidence-based practice principles with an emphasis on patient values and patient centered decision making.
 He is now retired and is devoting his time to introduce and implement universal health care financed by a public single-payer system.
 He has served as a board member for Health Care for All Colorado Foundation since November 2011 and was newly elected president in 2013.

 Board member and past president of Health Care for All Colorado

 Shelley Dworet Cohen has been a staunch advocate and champion for a single payer health care system both in Colorado and nationally.
 A Pediatrician with almost 40 years of experience in Colorado, both in the private and public sector, Dr. Dworet has worked with Health Care for All Colorado since 2007, as President for 2 years, and with the Foundation Board since 2014.